augustinas/rate-my-pothole/README.md

   - sign in (password authentication)
   - sign out
-  -signed in user can post pothole (name, location)

 MVP2 - MVP1 + User can place a vote and the page doesn't refresh(Tue)

+  - signed in user can post pothole (name, location, datetime(problems aticipated))
+  - potholes diplayed on homepage
+  - place a vote on the pothole that has been added
+  - make an ajax call to vote and update page

 MVP3 - MVP2 + potholes are displayed in rank order(Tue)

 MVP4a - MVP3 + Add functionality to show pothole votes on a map (Wed)